jtylynn/handbook/Onboarding Documents/Communication and Transparency.md

 ## Communication

-### Friday #Updates
+### Monthly Tag-ups

-Every Friday, everyone on the team posts an update in the #updates channel in Slack that includes:
+Every month, everyone on the team joins a meeting where Dennis, our CEO, goes through all upcoming work and projects in the pipeline.

-* What they accomplished this week
-* What they hope to accomplish next week

 This makes it easy to keep in the loop on projects and also keeps everyone at SOE accountable to everyone else to do their part.

 ### Pro-active checkins